Benefits of service accreditation

 Your accredited status will not be renewed automatically.
 You must submit a full, new application which will be assessed on its own merit to ensure that all criteria continue to be met.

 We'll notify you about your renewal eight months before the end of your accreditation term.
 To allow for assessment time, the deadline for returning your submission will be three months before your accreditation actually ends.
+This gives you five months to complete your new application.

 Proposed changes to an accredited service